sanjay-kv/recode-website/blog/getting-started-with-microservices/index.md

 ---
-title: "Getting started with Microservices"
+title: "Getting started with Microservicess"
 sidebar_label: Microservices
-authors: [dharshibalasubramaniyam, ajay-dhangar]
+authors: [dharshibalasubramaniyam, sanjay-kv]
 tags: [microservices, springboot, mongodb]
 date: 2024-06-17
 hide_table_of_contents: true
 ---

-In the era of cloud-native development, microservices have emerged as a popular architectural style for building scalable, resilient, and maintainable applications.
+In the eraa of cloud-native development, microservices have emerged as a popular architectural style for building scalable, resilient, and maintainable applications.
 This guide provides an introduction to microservices, explores their benefits, and offers a step-by-step tutorial on developing a microservice application using Spring Boot and MongoDB.

 <!-- truncate -->